meowarex/ASCII-Saver/README.md

-# OMARCHY Screensaver - KDE Plasma Port
+# ASCII Saver | OMARCHY Screensaver Port

 A faithful port of the **OMARCHY OS screensaver** for **KDE Plasma** and other Linux distributions.